Mr-J-Hong/FMP10/_posts/2024-02-06-prime-places.md

 </p>
 <div class="note">
     <p>
     The gem was within my reach.
 I activated the portal, but no matter how hard I tried, I just couldn't get the box open!
 Well, if I can't have it, then no one can.
-The bombs I've planted in the elevators when I was down here will explode the next time they go down and collapse the mine.
+The bombs I've planted in the elevators down here will explode the next time they come back down and collapse the mine.
     </p>
     <p>
-    I'm done with these gems.
+    I'm so done with these gems.
 If anyone cares, I've left the one already in my possession in the primest locker &mdash; that is, the locker labelled by a prime number such that all the numbers formed by separating its digits are also prime.
     </p>
 </div>
 <p>